dereknugroho/act-kraken/README.md

 Crypto Auto Trader on Kraken (CAT-Kraken) is an automated cryptocurrency trading app that executes trades on the [Kraken platform](https://www.kraken.com/).

-CAT will execute a trade in a specific cryptocurrency if the result will be a net profit of 1 basis point.
+CAT will execute a trade in BTC/USD if the result will be a net profit of 1 basis point.
 This is achieved through the usage of limit orders.

 The trading criteria is based on: